jweatherby/jweatherby.dev/src/fixtures/posts-md/3-structuring-your-code.md

 isPublished: true
 ---

-This is the latest article in my series, [Being Full Stack](/posts/1-being-full-stack).

-Here, I want to talk about folder structure.
+I want to have a quick talk (rant) about folder structure.
 In quite a few instances, you'll spend the majority of your time reading code, not necessarily writing it.
-While it's important to write good, coherent, well documented code, an often overlooked aspect is a well thought out folder structure.
-And the thing about folder structure: once it has been established, it's difficult to change.
+While it's important to write good, coherent, well documented code, something that may bite you in the long run is a well thought out folder structure.
+And here's the thing about folder structure: once it has been established, it's difficult to change.

 I'll be comparing two common approaches to code structure: "Function Driven" and "Domain Driven", and then showing an interesting effect they each have on how much your code will "stutter".